An aspect of modern society that you dislike - Cue Card # 625

 The modern society is certainly not kind to the old generation and I have acute reasons to loathe it.
 I can clearly visualise the degradation of the young generation for their lack of respect for the old.
 This is just the beginning and if this trend continues, they will become more selfish.
 Power and wealth are not the pillars of the development and I believe we should be grateful to our ancestors for everything they have done for us.
 And it is the time for the youth to repay and respect some of these contributions.

 Sample Answer 2:

-We just love living in our modern society which has gone "all digital" in recent years.
+We just love living in our modern society which has gone "all-digital" in recent years.
 And why shouldn’t we?
-With so many LED screens, TVs, laptops, computers and smartphones around us the last thing, that perhaps ever crosses our minds, is that going “all digital” just might not be in the best interest of our physical and mental health after all.
-Well, yes, we are talking about a rather important but recent phenomenon of our society which has consumed us for the most part by “forcing” us to spend way more time in front of our digital media screens.
+With so many LED screens, TVs, laptops, computers and smartphones around us the last thing, that perhaps ever crosses our minds, is that going “all-digital” just might not be in the best interest of our physical and mental health after all.
+Well, yes, we are talking about a rather important but recent phenomenon of our society which has consumed us for the most part by “forcing” us to spend way more time in front of digital screens.

-This is happening primarily because digital technology has crept into our everyday lives and across all other activities in such a way that we just can’t seem to ignore our laptops or smartphones or stop interacting with our digital media, no matter how hard we try, because of the kinds of information, we consume, on a daily basis.
-In fact, the research shows that in today’s world, the average adult consumes five times more information every day than their counterpart 50 years ago.
+This is happening primarily because digital technology has crept into our everyday lives and across all other activities in such a way that we just can’t seem to ignore our laptops or smartphones or stop interacting with them because of the kinds of information, we consume, daily.
+Research shows that in today’s world, the average adult consumes five times more information every day than their counterpart 50 years ago.

-Another reason of this trend is the “instant gratification” where we are trying to provide ourselves with some kinds of “fake but easy way out” from our monotonous and tiring lives by constantly tweeting, texting, posting likes, sharing things, Googling and checking emails messages on social media networks for no obvious reasons.
+Another reason of this trend is the “instant gratification” where we are trying to provide ourselves with some kinds of “fake but easy way out” from our monotonous and tiring lives by constantly tweeting, texting, posting likes, sharing things, Googling, checking emails, or viewing messages on social media networks for no obvious reasons.